DaveBenham/VenomModules/README.md

 ## NON-OCTAVE REPEATING SCALE INTERVALLIC QUANTIZER
 ![Non-Octave Repeating Scale Intervallic Quantizer image](doc/NORS_IQ.png)
-Quantizer for any scale up to length 10 defined by intervals.
-Each interval in the scale is an integral number of Equal Divisions per Octave (EDO), or Equal Divisions per Pseudo-Octave interval (EDPO).
+Quantizer for any scale with up to 10 notes defined by intervals.
+Each interval in the scale is an integral number of Equal Divisions per Octave (EDO), or Equal Divisions per Pseudo-Octave (EDPO).
 The scale is defined by a root note for the scale, followed by a series of intervals.
 The first interval is added to the root to get the 2nd note in the scale.
-The second interval defines the 3rd note, etc. Importantly, the final interval defines the step from the last note of the scale to the root of the next pseudo-octave in the series.
+The second interval is added to the 2nd note to define the 3rd note, etc. Importantly, the final interval defines the step from the last note of the scale to the root of the next pseudo-octave in the series.
 This is what allows the definition of non-octave based scales.

 The module is also convenient for defining extended chords based on intervals.